- Home

 $ 7,500.00

 Jamie Marianito's 2002 creation is pure weaving poetry!
 This gorgeous manta captivates with its interplay of cochineal and indigo—both time-honored natural dyes that bring warmth and depth to every thread.
-Crafted from native Churro wool, this piece earned its place in the prestigious 2006 "The Next Phase" exhibition at Desert Caballeros Museu...
+Crafted from native Churro wool, this piece earned its place in the prestigious This weaving was also part of the "The Next Phase", Desert Ca...

 Serape Navajo Blanket : Elsie Bia : Churro 1728 : 38" x 60.5" (3'2" x 5'.5") : Award Winner!